Stephen Wade (musician): Banjo Dancing

 Wade developed Banjo Dancing in the late 1970s, a one-person theatrical performance combining storytelling, traditional music, and percussive dance.
 The show opened in Chicago in May 1979 where it ran for thirteen months, including an invited performance at the White House.
 After a short run at New York's Century Theatre (10/21/80 - 11/30/80), Wade brought Banjo Dancing to Washington, D.C.’s Arena Stage in 1981 where he was initially booked for three weeks.
 His engagement there ran ten years, becoming during that time one of the longest-running, off-Broadway shows in the country.

 In 1986, Wade appeared in the public television documentary The Unquiet Library, a study of the Library of Congress’s music division.
 This led the following year to his writing and narrating Catching the Music, a celebration of the banjo and its learning.

 On the Way Home, Wade's second critically acclaimed theatre show, opened in 1989 in Washington, D.C.
 In the early 1990s, he took both this show and Banjo Dancing on the road.
 Wade received the Joseph Jefferson award in 1993 for his Chicago run of On the Way Home.
 A five-time Helen Hayes award nominee, in 2003, Wade received the Helen Hayes / Charles MacArthur award as composer, adaptor, and musical director for the world premiere of Zora Neale Hurston’s Polk County.

 Writing

 Wade's essays, reviews, and articles have appeared in such publications as American Music, ARSC Journal, Encyclopedia of Appalachia, Studies in Popular Culture, Encyclopedia of Chicago, Musical Quarterly, American Archivist, Southern Quarterly, Journal of Country Music, New Letters, Beloit Magazine, Folklife Center News, Chicago Tribune, and the Washington Post’s Book World.

 Stephen Wade has written the award-winning book, The Beautiful Music All Around Us: Field Recordings and the American Experience, (which includes a companion CD in the cloth edition), published in August 2012 by the University of Illinois Press.

+Formal publication of his book, Our Common Life: Folksong from the Front Porch to the Concert Hall was published in 2026.